PhluantMobile/dojo_js/README.md

 ### iOS version detection

 This variable provides a method to detect what iOS version, if any, is being run.
 This is namely for iOS 7, which currently has usability issues and bugs in the Safari browser.
-Returns the numerical verision if an iOS version, returns 0 for all other devices.
+Returns the numerical version if an iOS version, returns 0 for all other devices.

 Example: